niniverloer/Egg-PL/README.md

 Egg is an example of creating a basic programming language based on Javascript Objects.\
 \
-The three main parts of a programming language
+It implements the 3 most important parts of an interpreted programming language :
 - Data Structure (information / syntax / task)
 - Syntax Analyzer (process)
 - Environment (memory)